Lumavate-Community/starter-python-with-db/README.md

+## Requirements
+You will need to set a valid Postgres connect string for the DATABASE_URL environment variable for this example to work.

 ## Adding a RESTful object
 This is a guide to adding a restful object with a single property, name, within a python microservice.

 To add a restful object, the first step is to add a migration.
 To add a migration, execute the following alembic command: